SeanKilleen/seankilleen.github.io/_posts/2013-12-02-solved-visual-studio-sometimes-loses-intellisense-with-resharper-8-x-field-notes.markdown

 * Click `Save`:
 ![Clicking the Save button]({{site.post-images}}/2013-12-02_ReSharperIssue_04.png)

-At this point, ReSharper appears to refresh its settings and this kicks Intellisense back into action.</div>
+At this point, ReSharper appears to refresh its settings and this kicks Intellisense back into action.